Maria Guerrero

 How to stop sharenting

 Feeling a bit addicted to posting online?
 You’re not alone.
 Most social media sites are designed to be addictive.
 Each thumbs up, heart and comment you get sends a dopamine rush to the brain and creates a craving.
 Like any addiction I have seen, it can be very difficult to break out of a habit without a total disconnect.
 Try moving social apps off your home screen.
 If that doesn’t work, delete them.
-If that doesn’t work, try an app like Qustodio, the same app you might already be using to block apps for your kids, but for yourself!
+If that doesn’t work, try a tool like Qustodio: the same app you might already be using to block access for your kids – but for yourself!

 Parenting is more important than sharenting